 How and Why to Find Your Artist’s Voice

 “You take all your emotions!
 All your anger, all your love, all your hate!
-And push it way down here into the pit of your stomach!
+And push its way down here into the pit of your stomach!
 And then let it explode, like a reactor!
-Pow!” says Subway Ghost character, played by Vincent Schiavelli (1948 – 2005) in the movie Ghost, while explaining to Sam Wheat ghost (played by the late Patrick Swayze) how to move a coin.
+Pow!” says the Subway Ghost character, played by Vincent Schiavelli (1948 – 2005) in the movie Ghost, while explaining to Sam Wheat’s ghost (played by the late Patrick Swayze) how to move a coin.

-The above quote came to mind the other day, when I was asked, yet again, about how to find one’s voice as an artist.
-I think of it as a good starting point, or thought, in one’s journey to finding his or her voice, as an artist, activist, and perhaps in defining one’s identity.
+The above quote came to mind the other day when I was asked, yet again, about how to find one’s voice as an artist.
+I think of it as a good starting point, or thought, in one’s journey to find his or her voice, as an artist, or activist, and perhaps in defining one’s identity.

 So, what does “artist’s voice” mean?